WordPress maintenance from €99 per month

 Are backups and rollback included?

-Do you handle emergency website support?
+Do you handle malware and website security incidents?

 Can maintenance include performance improvements?